-- to soft, light and thin objects, e.g. fingers - · over the last 4 mm of the closing path - during resetting - when the side window is closed again manually immediately after automatic reversing ightharpoonup button to open the side window again.
+- to soft, light and thin objects, e.g. fingers - over the last 4 mm of the closing path - · during resetting - when the side window is closed again manually immediately after automatic reversing

 This means that the reverse function cannot prevent someone from becoming trapped in these situations.